rick-r/marriage-figaro-norway/captions.md

     Maybe you should give him a break?

-(in terzett, may not work)

 LA CONTESSA:
 Soffrir sì gran torto
 quest'alma non sa.

+    I don't have to
+    put up with this.

+[terzetto ends]

 IL CONTE:
 Ma il paggio rinchiuso?

-    What was all that crap about Cherubino?
+    What was all that crap
+    about the kid?